 Congratulations, you’ve found yourself at Penn Station.
-Whether you’re catching the Amtrak, a Knicks game, or the New Year’s Eve Phish show at Madison Square Garden, immersing yourself in the Penn Station complex can be a painful experience.
-And a doubly bad one if you’re looking for a meal.
+Whether you’re catching an Amtrak train, a Knicks game, or the New Year’s Eve Phish show at Madison Square Garden, the 34th Street experience can be a painful one, especially when looking for a meal.
 We’re here to help with that.
 All of these restaurants are a short walk from Penn Station, and they're ideal for when you need to grab a quick bite or eat a full meal with some folks who just came in from Jersey.